A whistlestop guide to driving abroad

-If you travel before 29 March 2019, you can use your UK driving licence to drive within the EU/EEA, but if you drive outside of these countries, or are travelling after the UK leaves the EU, you'll need an International Driving Permit (IDP).
+If you travel before 29 March 2019, you can use your UK driving licence to drive within the EU/EEA.
+If you drive outside of these countries, or are travelling after the UK leaves the EU, you'll need an International driving permit (IDP).

 It costs £5.50 and you can buy it from the Post Office.
 You have to be over 18 and have to have a full driving licence to be able to have an IDP.

 Although the minimum age for driving a car in the UK is 17, other countries may have their own rules so it's worth checking.
 For more information, visit GOV.UK.